tinacms/rfcs/0003-media-api.md

 - Upload
 - Delete
 - Insert (optional)
-- "No Media Provider" view for when the developer has not setup media on their site.
+- "No Media Store" view for when the developer has not setup media on their site.

 This UI Component will be used two ways: